IaVashik/portal2-BBoxCast-v1/README.md

 ## Customization

-The bboxcast library allows you to customize the tracing process by modifying the `settings` parameter.
+The BBoxCast library allows you to customize the tracing process by modifying the `settings` parameter.
 The available settings include:
-- `ignoreClass`: an array of class names that should be ignored during tracing.
+- `ignoreClass`: an array of classnames that should be ignored during tracing.
-- `priorityClass`: an array of class names that should be prioritized and not ignored, even if they match the ignored class names.
+- `priorityClass`: an array of classnames that should be prioritized and not ignored, even if they match the ignored classnames.
 - `ErrorCoefficient`: a coefficient that affects the precision of the tracing process.

 To apply custom trace settings, simply pass a custom `settings` object when creating an instance of the `bboxcast` class.